milanm/DotNet-Developer-Roadmap/README.md

 ## Minimalistic version

-Below you can find a bare minimum version every junior .NET developer needs to know, with learning materials included.
+Below you can find a bare minimum version every junior .NET developer needs to know, with learning materials included and clickable in the PDF version.

 ![Roadmap](NET%20Developer%20Roadmap%202024.%20Minimal.png)